 It can take a lot of work, planning, and scheduling to get your type II diabetes under control.
 However, if you have developed the condition it is absolutely necessary that you get it under control, otherwise, the disease can lead to far more serious conditions.
 In fact, diabetes can play a major role in almost every organ in the body.

 Blood Vessels And Heart Conditions

-– You will notice that most individuals that have diabetes also suffer from blood vessel and heart conditions as well.
+– You will notice that most individuals that have diabetes also suffer from the blood vessel and heart conditions as well.
 In fact, your chances of having a stroke and developing heart conditions are twice as high if you don’t have your diabetes under control.
-When your blood vessels get damaged it can lead to nerve damage in the limbs, which might eventually lead to the need for amputation is severe cases.
+When your blood vessels get damaged it can lead to nerve damage in the limbs, which might eventually lead to the need for amputation in severe cases.
 Individuals that suffer from diabetes are 10 times more likely to have to undergo toe and foot amputation as compared to individuals that don’t have the disease.

 – New studies have shown that diabetes is the leading cause of vision conditions in individuals that are 20 to 74 years old.
 Some of these conditions are glaucoma, cataracts, and diabetic retinopathy.
-In some severe situations there have even been reported cases of individuals completely losing their vision.
+In some severe situations, there have even been reported cases of individuals completely losing their vision.

 – Kidney failure is a serious condition that can result is a wide variety of problems.
 Research and studies are showing that diabetes is the number one reason for kidney failure in the United States.
 The worst part about kidney failure is that the symptoms usually go unnoticed until the later stages when the feet and legs start swelling.

 – Newer studies are even showing that diabetes is a leading contributor when it comes to developing gum diseases as well.